-No. There is still private health insurance under the ACA.
-The ACA created health insurance exchanges (see Questions 5-6) where consumers can compare and shop for private insurance plans.
+No. The ACA created health insurance exchanges (see Questions 5-6) where consumers can compare and shop for private insurance plans.
 The ACA also sets many new federal rules and protections that apply to people who buy private health insurance in each state.
+Consumers can purchase private health insurance through the exchanges or outside of them.
+Outside of the exchange, a variety of private plan types are available, including both ACA-regulated plans and plans not regulated by the ACA.
 (See Questions 2 and 4.)